In Design: Route 7 Westbound over Sugarland Run in Fairfax County

 Cost and schedule ►

 June 2019 - The project scope has been reduced to bridge rehabilitation work only.

-This project will rehabilitate and widen the westbound Route 7 (Leesburg Pike) bridge over Sugarland Run in order to improve safety and extend the overall life of the bridge.
-The bridge was built in 1947.
+This project will rehabilitate the westbound Route 7 (Leesburg Pike) bridge over Sugarland Run.
+The bridge was built in 1947 and widened in 2000.